Mayeu/dots/emacs.d/doc/DOCUMENTATION.md

 ### Paste text

-Whenever you paste some text a `paste` micro-state is initiated.
-Pressing
+#### Paste Micro-state

-<kbd>p</kbd> again will replace the pasted text with the previous
+The paste micro-state can be enabled by settings the variable `dotspacemacs-enable-paste-micro-state` to `t`.
+By default it is disabled.

-yanked (copied) text on the kill ring.
+When the micro-state is enabled, pressing <kbd>p</kbd> again will replace the pasted text with the previous yanked (copied) text on the kill ring.

 For example if you copy `foo` and `bar` then press <kbd>p</kbd> the text `bar` will be pasted, pressing <kbd>p</kbd> again will replace `bar` with `foo`.